 The two Greys became the back bone of our equine expedition team.
 Now in their late twenties, they are still going strong.
 When not under saddle, they jog along, often leading the team of pack and saddle horses.
 They know the trails, shortcuts, river crossings and each and every spot where we have ever stopped to rest or camp.

 The Bond with My Horse

 When leading treks while rivers are running high, I saddle Good Boy, knowing his strength, steadiness and good instinct to cross fast flowing rivers in flood.
-He is tall and strong, and fearless, with a distinctly Roman nose, a feature to which in Mongolia great endurance is attributed.
-Good Boy is a serious guy, not cuddly, and he used to be what is called “dogshin” in Mongolian language – that is wild, untamed, unruly.
+He is tall, strong and fearless.
+He also has a distinctly Roman nose, a feature to which in Mongolia great endurance is attributed.
+Good Boy is a serious guy, not cuddly.
+So he used to be what is called “dogshin” in Mongolian language.
+That is wild, untamed, unruly.
 He always had a strong mind, and along with his brother he was easily spooked as a youngster.
 Just for a split second, he would, in unison with his brother, make a sudden move reacting to a smell, sound or sight near the trail.
 This is understandable survival behavior in country where wolves are common and other predators occur.